Lorenzooone/gba-dump-gb/README.rst

 that the receiver got the right size.
 If all went well, it sends an OK and starts the actual transfer.

-During the transfer, the dumper will send 0x100 "single byte"s and, if all went well, send an OK and continue on to the next batch of 0x100 "single byte"s.
+During the transfer, the dumper will send 0x100 "single byte"s and do an extra transfer to also check the last byte it sent.
+If all went well, it sends an OK and continues on to the next batch of 0x100 "single byte"s.

 Credits
 =================